Who… gets my shoutout of the race?

-A driver who quietly had an outstanding weekend, *Casey Mears* had a strong finish at a difficult track.
-After hovering near the top ten on the speed charts since Friday, Mears brought it home in ninth, the highest finishing position in the Richard Childress Racing stable.
-Though a midpack driver most of this season, Mears has had his strongest runs at two of the series’ most demanding tracks-Richmond and now Dover.
+A driver who quietly had an outstanding weekend, Casey Mears had a strong finish at a difficult track.
+After hovering near the top 10 on the speed charts since Friday, Mears brought it home in ninth, the highest finishing position in the Richard Childress Racing stable.
+Though a mid-pack driver most of this season, Mears has had his strongest runs at two of the series’ most demanding tracks, Richmond and now Dover.
 A lot of teams would have been happy with the run Mears had this week.

 Caught up in someone else’s mess (see below).
 David Reutimann followed up his first career win with the pole at Dover, and ran strong in the early going.
-A late-reace incident relegated Reutimann to *eighteenth place*.
+A late-race incident relegated Reutimann to 18th place.

-There was plenty of beating and banging going on, but the award for the most unloved driver of the race goes to *David Stremme* this week, after a late-race incident in which Stremme brake-checked, causing an accordion effect near the front of the field which ended with Stremme’s No. 12 diving into the inside wall-and then somehow shooting back up across the racetrack, causing David Reutimann to spin his car out just to get out of the way.
+There was plenty of beating and banging going on, but the award for the most unloved driver of the race goes to David Stremme this week after a late-race incident in which Stremme brake-checked.
+An accordion effect near the front of the field ended with Stremme’s No. 12 diving into the inside wall and then somehow shooting back up across the racetrack, causing Reutimann to spin his car out just to get out of the way.
 Many of the race leaders were nearly caught in the mess as well, as Stremme was racing from the inside line near the front just after a restart.
 Yet another reason to start leaders only up front like practically every other racing series.

-The last ten laps of Sundays race provided one of the best battles of the year-but then did anyone in the front office notice?
+The last 10 laps of Sundays race provided one of the best battles of the year.
+Did anyone in the front office notice?

-*Not bad at all*.
-Not only was the radio communication among the No. 88 team effective and constructive, but the finish looked like that of a team who chased the track through the race and was able to keep up-something that the Earnhardt, Jr.-Eury, Jr. tandem rarely looked able to do.
-Junior has had only four finishes better than today’s twelfth place this year-and Sunday was only his second top 15 finish since March.
+Not bad at all.
+Not only was the radio communication among the No. 88 team effective and constructive, but the finish looked like that of a team who chased the track through the race and was able to keep up, something that the Earnhardt Jr./Eury Jr. tandem rarely looked able to do.
+Junior has had only four finishes better than today’s 12th place this year, and Sunday was only his second top-15 finish since March.
 It’s too early to speculate on how the No. 88 will perform as summer heats up, but Dover looked like a step in the right direction.
-While not the dominant performance put on by teammate Jimmie Johnson, it was a solid, consistent race-and that has to come first.
+While not the dominant performance put on by teammate Jimmie Johnson, it was a solid, consistent race, and that has to come first.